Estimated reading time: 13 minutes

 - Whether you want to lurk on the sidelines because you love your job or whether you want to be more vocal, consider your boundaries.
 Narcissists violate boundaries as a matter of course.
 Whether your boss burdens you with responsibilities beyond your job description or asks you to do something unethical, think about what you are and are not willing to do for the job and be prepared to accept the consequences of holding those boundaries.

 - Document everything and share details with someone you trust so you have evidence if you need to report abuse.
 Communicate in emails.
 Always.
 This is non-negotiable.

 - Do have an exit strategy.
 Working for a Narcissist is awful for your self-esteem.
 It’s tiring mentally and physically.
 No matter how good you may become at managing the situation, it takes a huge toll on your emotional and physical health.
 Let yourself dream.
 It will tell your brain that you are acting on your physical stress cues.

 - Don’t expect fair play or reciprocity.
-Narcissists ignore rules, violate ethics, steal ideas, conduct smear campaigns, deny responsibility, and project and deny their own behaviour without a second thought.
-Instead of apologising for their mistakes and taking responsibility for the consequences, they twist the facts so that they seem innocent.
+Narcissists ignore rules, violate ethics, steal ideas, conduct smear campaigns, deny responsibility, and project and deny their own behavior without a second thought.
+Instead of apologizing for their mistakes and taking responsibility for the consequences, they twist the facts so that they seem innocent.

 - They will often blame you for pushing them into acting irrationally.
-Sadly, most of the times, they might succeed in convincing you it was all your fault.
+Sadly, most of the time, they might succeed in convincing you it was all your fault.